netwerk-digitaal-erfgoed/dataset-register/README.md

 A registration URL is considered outdated if it has been last read longer than [`REGISTRATION_URL_TTL`](#configuration) ago (its `schema:dateRead` is older).

-If any outdated registration URLs are found, they are fetched and updated in the RDF Store.
+If any outdated registration URLs are found, they are fetched and updated in the SPARQL store.

 ## Data model